Jan van Eyck: Maturity and success

 A better documented commission was the journey to Lisbon along with a group intended to prepare the ground for the Duke's wedding to Isabella of Portugal.
-Van Eyck's was tasked with painting the bride, so that the Duke could visualise her before their marriage.
+Van Eyck was tasked with painting the bride, so that the Duke could visualise her before their marriage.
 Because Portugal was ridden with plague, their court was itinerant and the Dutch party met them at the out-of-the-way castle of Avis.
 Van Eyck spent nine months there, returning to the Netherlands with Isabella as a bride to be; the couple married on Christmas Day of 1429.
 The princess was probably not particularly attractive, and that is exactly how Van Eyck conveyed her in the now lost portrait.
 Typically he showed his sitters as dignified, yet did not hide their imperfections.
 After his return, he was preoccupied with completing the Ghent Altarpiece, which was consecrated on 6 May 1432 at Saint Bavo Cathedral during an official ceremony for Philip.
 Records from 1437 say that he was held in high esteem by the upper ranks of Burgundian nobility and was employed in foreign commissions.